New to Telerik Document ProcessingStart a free 30-day trial

 TilingTypeOf type TilingType, represents the tiling type.
 Possible values: AllowSmallDistortion (cells spaced consistently with slight distortion), NoDistortion (cells not distorted but spacing may vary), FastTiling (consistent spacing with additional distortion for efficient painting).

-The TilingBase class is inherited from the following classes:
+The TilingBase class is inherited by the following classes:

 • Tiling: Represents a tiling pattern.

 • UncoloredTiling: Represents an uncolored tiling pattern.
-This type of tiling patterns can be defined with some specific content, and then reused with a different color of their content.
-It exposes two additional properties - Tiling which represents the tiling to be used and Color representing the color of the content of the specified tiling.
+You can define this type of tiling pattern with some specific content, and then reuse it with a different color.
+It exposes two additional properties: Tiling which represents the tiling to be used, and Color representing the color of the content of the specified tiling.

-Since the TilingBase class implements the IContentRootElement interface like RadFixedPage, the content of the tiling can be modified using the FixedContentEditor class.
-Example 4 shows how a tiling pattern can be created.
+Because the TilingBase class implements the IContentRootElement interface like RadFixedPage, you can modify the content of the tiling using the FixedContentEditor class.
+Example 4 shows how to create a tiling pattern.

 C#